dotnet-foundation/website/input/community/speakers/gerald-versluis.md

 Mentor: true
 Mentee: true
 ---
 Hi!
 I'm Gerald, and I write code for tech project around the world.
-I’m currently a software engineer at Microsoft working on GitHub Codespaces, and have worked with the likes of Azure, ASP.NET, DevOps, Xamarin, and others over the years.
+I'm currently a software engineer at Microsoft working on GitHub Codespaces, and have worked with the likes of Azure, ASP.NET, DevOps, Xamarin, and others over the years.

-When I’m not actively writing code, you’ll probably find me enjoying bad memes, or making content for my YouTube channel or blog.
+When I'm not actively writing code, you'll probably find me enjoying bad memes, or making content for my YouTube channel or blog.
 I like to think of those as byte-sized pieces of virtual knowledge to help my audience excel in the field I love so much.

-There’s no motivational fluff here.
-No “inspiration meets innovation” type jargon.
-At the end of the day I’m just a guy like any other, that happens to be obsessed with what I do.
+There's no motivational fluff here.
+No "inspiration meets innovation" type jargon.
+At the end of the day I'm just a guy like any other, that happens to be obsessed with what I do.
 And trying to tech and help others grow, hopefully with a bit of a laugh.